DOS/32

-DOS/32 is an advanced 32-bit DOS extender created for replacing DOS/4GW extender and compatibles.
+DOS/32 is a 32-bit DOS extender created for replacing DOS/4GW extender and compatibles.
 This extender can be used in various environments, from embedded systems to DOS emulators, by both developers and end users alike.
 Unlike DOS/4GW, DOS/32 is free, open-source and can be extended to create a unique executable file that incorporates the extender memory tool and main application code.

 Compatibility

 DOS/32 is compatible with MS-DOS 5.00 through 7.10, Windows 3.x, 95, 98 and Me, NT 3.51 and 4.0 (Service Pack 3 or later), 2000, XP and IBM OS/2 as well as OpenDOS and DOSEMU.

 DOS/32 has been tested and proved to be fully compatible with software which use DOS/4G, DOS/4GW, DOS/4GW Professional, PMODE/W and CauseWay DOS Extenders.

 Features

 The DOS Extender includes a built-in Advanced DOS Protected Mode Interface server supporting v0.9 of the DPMI specification and comes with a set of tools needed to create 32-bit protected mode applications.
 Like DOS/4G, it requires IBM PC compatible 80386 processor or better.